alphapuggle/GenCyber2024/README.md

 ```

-Before you can run this code you will have to make sure you have python installed on your device which can be found here: [Download Python | Python.org](https://www.python.org/downloads/)

-After that you should put these into a txt file called `requirements.txt`:
+To use the `explot.py` file, we need to install these dependencies using pip:
 ```
 requests
 pycryptodome
 ```
-and then run the command: `pip3 install -r requirements.txt`

-Make sure both files are in the same directory as you and run the following command: `python3 exploit.py -w http://144.80.64.114/ -e admin@example.com` Notice how we stole the website owners email from the initial email he sent us.
+Make sure both files are in the same directory, and `cd` to it.
+Once you're in the directory you can run the following command: `python3 exploit.py -w http://144.80.64.114/ -e admin@example.com`

+> Notice how we stole the website owners email from the initial email he sent us.

 You should get terminal output that looks like this:
 ```